KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/psalm-23-line-by-line.md

 > **The Valley**
 > *Gey tsalmavet — the valley where death-shadow falls across embodied motion.*
-> *Function-1 Underworld descent, the required passage within the acclivous arc.*
+> *Function-1 Underworld declivation, the required passage within the acclivous arc.*
 > *I fear no ra — not moral evil but structural fragmentation.*
 > *Because you — and the voice shifts from "he" to "you" at the threshold.*
 > *Immadi — with me, co-located in the valley, the structural Emmanuel.*